 19. Who do you turn to when you need to think something through?
 What makes them that person?

 20. What does a genuinely supportive relationship feel like to you?
-Do you have one?
+Do you have one right now?

 These questions ask you to look at your own progress.
-Not where you wish you were – where you actually are, compared to where you’ve been.
+Not where you wish you were but where you actually are compared to where you’ve been.
 Those are often more different than they feel in the moment.
-Progress is weird like that.

 1. What have you done over the years that’s made you a genuinely better person?